 It was best for all concerned, in this case, to compromise.
 Jefferson brought together Hamilton and the Republicans’ congressional leader, James Madison.
 Over food and wine, the principals agreed to what became known as the Dinner Deal.
-(Really, the actual dinner is mostly a symbolic legend for a compromise they hammered out in various negotiations and in Congress.)
-Jefferson and Madison consented to Hamiltonian finance in exchange for Federalists agreeing to move the capital away from the “stinking sewer of New York City” to a more Southerly locale – specifically a new city in the Virginians’ backyard, just south of Washington’s plantation at the confluence of the Potomac and Anacostia Rivers.
-There’s no official record of how many glasses of wine Jefferson had before calling Hamilton’s hometown a stinking sewer, or what Hamilton muttered under his breath as he agreed to turn the capital into a southern plantation.
-Philadelphia, more central than NYC, would be used as temporary capital in the 1790s.
+Really, the actual dinner is partly a symbolic legend for a compromise they hammered out in various negotiations and in Congress.
+Jefferson and Madison consented to Hamiltonian finance in exchange for Federalists agreeing to move the capital away from the “stinking sewer of New York City” to a more Southerly locale – specifically a new city in the Virginians’ backyard, just north of Washington’s plantation at the confluence of the Potomac and Anacostia Rivers.
+There’s no official record of how many glasses of wine Jefferson had before calling Hamilton’s hometown a stinking sewer, or what Hamilton muttered under his breath as he agreed to turn the nation’s capital into a southern plantation.
+Philadelphia, more central than NYC, would be used as the temporary capital in the 1790s.
 That, at least, is the common interpretation of the Dinner Deal, drawn from Jefferson’s writings.
 In truth, Madison already had the necessary votes to move the capital, but what he and Jefferson coaxed out of Hamilton on the night of June 20, 1790, was a $1.5 million reduction in the amount their home state of Virginia contributed toward national debt assumption.

-Investors started buying and selling these bonds, along with stocks, at 68 Wall Street in lower Manhattan, under a Buttonwood tree to be precise.
+Investors started buying and selling bonds and stock shares at 68 Wall Street in lower Manhattan, under a Buttonwood tree.
 In time, they institutionalized themselves as the New York Stock Exchange and moved indoors.
-The first shares on the exchange were the aforementioned treasuries and the North American Bank, the government’s First National Bank, and then Hamilton’s own Bank of New York, now BNY Mellon.
-Foreigners sometimes comment on how strange it is that America’s financial capital of New York and political capital of Washington are in separate spots, but the government actually started near the Stock Exchange before it moved to Philadelphia (the original Federal Hall burned in 1812).
+The first shares on the exchange were those of the original North American Bank, the government’s First Bank of the United States (BUS), and then Hamilton’s own Bank of New York, now BNY Mellon.
+Unlike most countries, America’s financial capital of New York and political capital of Washington are in separate spots, but the government actually started near the Stock Exchange before it moved to Philadelphia (the original Federal Hall, below, burned in 1812).
 Since Hamilton is the “godfather of Wall Street,” his reputation has risen and fallen in lockstep with markets.
-His name was dirt in the Great Depression of the 1930s, but favorable biographies started popping up as last-minute Father’s Day presents at Barnes & Noble during the bull run of the 1980s-90’s and he’s found a younger audience with Lin-Manuel Miranda’s musical.
+His name was dirt in the Great Depression of the 1930s, but favorable biographies started popping up as last-minute Father’s Day presents from Barnes & Noble during the bull run of the 1980s-’90s, and he’s found a fresh audience with Lin-Manuel Miranda’s musical.

 European politics complicated this already divisive political atmosphere, compounding partisanship between Federalists and Republicans.
 The brief English Commonwealth of the 17th century notwithstanding, the French Revolution was the first lasting overthrow of a monarch, leading to the decapitation of King Louis XVI and Queen Marie Antoinette in 1793 and the wholesale, if temporary, overhaul of France into a republic.

-Thomas Jefferson supported the French Revolution despite its excesses.
+Thomas Jefferson supported the French Revolution early on, prior to its worst excesses.
 In fact, he was an important participant: as American Minister to France, he helped his old friend Marquis de Lafayette draft the French Declaration of the Rights of Man & of the Citizen, the French counterpart to the Declaration of Independence (Lafayette fought with Washington in the Revolutionary War).
-Jefferson didn’t always approve of the Revolution’s more violent and chaotic aspects but when challenged to defend the uprising in 1787 — its first year, before heads literally started to roll — he said, “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
+Jefferson didn’t always approve of the Revolution’s more violent and chaotic aspects, but when challenged to defend the uprising (before the Reign of Terror) he said, “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is its natural manure.”
 How, after all, did monarchs come to power in the first place?
 Did they peacefully ask for their thrones without harming anyone?